Austin Slater Preview, Player Props: Giants vs. Braves

 Austin Slater At The Plate

-- Slater has four doubles, five home runs and 13 walks while hitting .250.
+- Slater is batting .246 with four doubles, five home runs and 14 walks.

-- Slater has picked up a hit in 23 of 61 games this year, with multiple hits eight times.
+- In 37.1% of his games this year (23 of 62), Slater has picked up at least one hit, and in eight of those games (12.9%) he recorded more than one.

-- In 8.2% of his games this year, he has hit a home run, and 3.3% of his trips to the dish.
+- He has gone deep in 8.1% of his games this year, and 3.3% of his plate appearances.

-- Slater has had at least one RBI in 19.7% of his games this year (12 of 61), with two or more RBI four times (6.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- Slater has an RBI in 12 of 62 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.